-Matthew Crapp is responsible for the operational management of assets in Australia and New Zealand, with primary responsibility for the operational activities of New Forests’ softwood estate.
-He has more than 20 years of forest management experience, having worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
-Matthew has a Bachelor of Science – Forestry from the Australian National University and an Executive MBA from the Royal Melbourne Institute of Technology.
+Matt Crapp is responsible for the operational management of the ANZFF2 and ANZFF3 fund assets in Australia and New Zealand.
+He has more than 25 years of forest management experience.
+Prior to joining New Forests, Matt worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
+Matt has a Bachelor of Science in Forestry from the Australian National University, a Graduate Certificate in Management from Deakin University, and an Executive MBA from the Royal Melbourne Institute of Technology.

-Alexander Kuprasov supports the acquisition and investment process for New Forests’ investment activities in the Australia-New Zealand region.
-This includes contributing to the development of the investment pipeline, managing the due diligence process, contributing to financial modelling, and supporting reporting to the Investment Committee and clients.
-Alex has over 12 years of professional experience, spanning both operational and investment roles.
-Before moving permanently to Australia, he was a principal at a Kiev-based private equity fund, managing over $650 million of investments from IFIs, institutional investors and family offices.
-Earlier, he held a number of roles in leading Norwegian, US, and Ukrainian property companies, where he identified, structured, and executed real estate transactions.
-Alex has a Bachelor of Business from International Christian University in Kiev and an MBA from Melbourne Business School.
+Alexander Kuprasov is part of investments team and leads investment transactions for New Forests in the Australia-New Zealand region.
+This includes work around origination, due diligence, investment approvals, negotiation of the transaction documents, development of the value creation plans, and reporting to Investment Committee and clients, as well as divestments where required.
+Alex has over 15 years of professional experience, spanning both operational and investment roles and has participated in more than $1 billion worth of transactions covering direct investments in timberland, agriculture, real estate, and industrials.
+Before moving permanently to Australia, he was a Principal at Horizon Capital, an Eastern Europe focused private equity fund, managing over $650 million of investments from international financial institutions, institutional investors, and family offices.
+Earlier, he held senior roles in leading Norwegian and American property companies.
+Alex has a Bachelor of Business degree from International Christian University in Kiev and an MBA from Melbourne Business School.

 Michael Lee provides technical forestry, quantitative, and modelling support for New Forests’ Australian and New Zealand assets, focusing on asset management functions.
 Michael brings more than six years of experience in forest investment and management consulting in Oceania.
 He is experienced in resource analysis, forestry operating models, investment analysis, and strategic asset planning.
 Michael has a Bachelor of Forest Science from Melbourne University, an MBA from the Melbourne Business School, and is currently undertaking level 2 Chartered Financial Analyst qualifications.